mia-platform/cortex-tenant/README.md

   label: tenant
   # Whether to remove the tenant label from the request
   label_remove: true
+  # Instead if defined looks for the following namespace label for determine the tenant
+  # if defined label and label_remove will be ignored
+  namespace_label: "tenant"
+  # Update interval query for namespace label in seconds
+  query_interval: 60
   # To which header to add the tenant ID
   header: X-Scope-OrgID
   # Which tenant ID to use if the label is missing in any of the timeseries